Learnware-LAMDA/Learnware/docs/components/spec.rst

 Text Specification
 --------------------------

 Different from tabular data, each text input is a string of different length, so we should first transform them to equal-length arrays.
 Sentence embedding is used here to complete this transformation.
 We choose the model ``paraphrase-multilingual-MiniLM-L12-v2``, a lightweight multilingual embedding model.
 Then, we calculate the RKME specification on the embedding,  just like we do with tabular data.
 Besides, we use the package ``langdetect`` to detect and store the language of the text inputs for further search.
-We hope to search for the learnware which supports the language of the user task.
+We hope to search for the learnware that supports the language of the user task.

 System Specification
 ======================================

-In contrast to ``regular specification``\ s which are generated solely by users, ``system specification``\ s are higher-level statistical specifications assigned by learnware markets to effectively accommodate and organize heterogeneous learnwares.
+In contrast to ``regular specification``\ s, which are generated solely by users, ``system specification``\ s are higher-level statistical specifications assigned by learnware markets to effectively accommodate and organize heterogeneous learnwares.
 This implies that ``regular specification``\ s are usually applicable across different markets, while ``system specification``\ s are generally closely associated with particular learnware market implementations.

-``system specification`` play a critical role in heterogeneous markets such as the ``Hetero Market``:
+``system specification`` plays a critical role in heterogeneous markets such as the ``Hetero Market``:

 - Learnware organizers use these specifications to connect isolated specification islands into unified "specification world"s.
 - Learnware searchers perform helpful learnware recommendations among all table learnwares in the market, leveraging the ``system specification``\ s generated for users.